RSpace/founders-map/readme.md

 * [x] User can separate CSV columns with comma, semicolon or tab
 * [x] User can see each row as a single marker on a map
 * [x] User can see input data visualized in a table
+* [x] User can select a column for marker labels
-* [ ] User can select which columns contain latitude/longitude information
+* [x] User can select which columns contain latitude/longitude information
 * [ ] User can select which columns contain geolocating point on map
-* [ ] User can select a column for marker labels
 * [ ] User can click links in the table
 * [ ] User can see referenced images in the table
 * [ ] User can select which rows to show on the map